May 17, 2024

 Construction traffic will be directed south from Glassthorpe Hill Farm, utilizing an access track to cross the M1 and A45, eventually reaching Upper Heyford.
 From there, it will proceed eastward along Main Road, connecting to the A4500 and entering Northampton.

-The plan to power 10,000 Northampton homes with renewable energy through a 5.5-mile tunnel from a nearby solar farm, spearheaded by EDF Renewables, represents a significant stride towards sustainable energy distribution and community engagement.
+EDF Renewables has proposed a plan to supply renewable energy to 10,000 Northampton homes through a 5.5-mile tunnel from a nearby solar farm.
+This initiative marks a major step forward in sustainable energy distribution and community engagement.

 You may also like